Are you looking for tips before taking your first solo cruise? Since you landed on this page, I going to guess that would be a yes 🙂

 1. Balcony at Sea

-A successful journey begins before even leav the hing home.
+A successful journey begins before even leaving home.
 If you are an outdoor enthusiast, I highly recommend booking a balcony cabin, rather than an inside cabin.
-The cabin is larger and having a balcony will provide the you with the opportunity to take in the thrill of coming into and leaving port.
+The cabin is larger and having a balcony will provide you with the opportunity to take in the thrill of coming into and leaving port.
 Your balcony is your own little oasis at sea and the perfect spot to relax after a long day at the pool or exploring one of the ports.

 2. Stay Hydrated